Skip to Content

 Let’s prepare the pork:

-• Get ready half kg of pork belly, preferably with skin.
+• Get ready for half a kg of pork belly, preferably with skin.

 • Some pork might have an unwanted porky smell.
 If it happens, place the pork belly in a pot of cold water and bring it to a boil.
 When the water is boiling, remove the pork and clean it under running water.